 OESuite® Business Benefits for Management of Change

-OS offers an enterprise mobility platform for process safety management and other key business requirements.
+OS offers an enterprise mobile application platform for process safety management and other key business requirements.
 In particular, MOC and PSSR Mobile puts mission critical information in the hands of your EH&S, maintenance, and engineering personnel to more efficiently execute changes and startups.
-From initiating changes in a click of a button to approving MOCs with a single checkbox, OS Mobility enables field workers to proactively and easily initiate and progress MOCs from their mobile device, in the field.
+From initiating changes in a click of a button to approving MOCs with a single checkbox, OS mobile applications enable field workers to proactively and easily initiate and progress MOCs from their mobile device, in the field.
 Operators can access complete information on work order status, permit isolation conditions, and other important process safety information on the fly, in the field.
 OS’s PSSR mobile application makes it easy to address PSSR checklist items from a tablet or phone.
 Whether you are starting up a pump, involved in a complex turnaround, or conducting ad hoc maintenance activities, work orders and MOCs are at your disposal on your device at any time.
 The result is reduced cycle time, less risk, and improved operational readiness.

 Management of Change is perhaps the most difficult business process to implement at a facility.

 In advanced operating cultures, MOC extends beyond compliance to become an effectiveness and efficiency solution with a significant positive impact on profitability.
 Done well, MOC can drive down operating costs; but all too often, MOC is vetted out in isolation without full business process integration and then cannot deliver the full potential for business benefits.
 Our team can help you assess, plan, implement, and improve your MOC process.